njamesgeorge1223/Credit-Risk-Classification-with-Logistic-Regression-Using-Scikit-Learn/Images/README.md

-This folder holds the Home Sales Analysis with Google Colab and PySpark's home sales queries.
+This folder holds the images for the Jupyter Notebook, CreditRiskClassification.ipynb.

 ----